 Bollinger Bands® are not recommended as an exclusive method for understanding price movements.
-However, they are considered an effective tool for analysing price movements among several other tools.
-Those include basic trend analysis and indicators such as stochastics, moving average convergence and divergence, wave patterns and price gaps.
+Functionally, Bollinger Bands work best in combination with other indicators, such as the moving average.
+Further, the Bollinger Bands indicator is designed for basic trend analysis and to complement other technicals such as stochastics, moving average convergence and divergence, wave patterns and price gaps.

 The upper and lower band lines are based on a standard deviation of the price from the moving average.
 Standard deviation is a mathematical measurement for how spread out a group of numbers is on average.
 In the case of Bollinger Bands®, the numbers involved are prices.

 The typical standard deviation used in the Bollinger Band calculations is 2.0 and the base pricing data set may be a periodic high, low, open, close, midpoint or median.
 When trading Bollinger Bands, these values can be tailored to any strategy or objective.
 On most analysis systems, traders can change the periods, and thus the standard deviation, used in the calculation of the bands according to their preferences for trading time horizons.

 In practice, there are countless ways to trade forex with Bollinger Bands.
 One may implement trend, reversal, breakout or rotational methodologies with the Bollinger Bands trading indicator.
 Ultimately, the only limits of the tool's application is the trader's imagination.

 One of the most common uses of Bollinger Bands is to identify trends and trade related strategies.
 Within the context of Bollinger Bands, a pricing trend consists of price action that follows either the upper band (bullish) or lower band (bearish).
 Subsequently, a price trend that remains narrow and in the direction of either the upper or lower band line is considered to be a strong trend.
 In this way, the upper and lower bands serve as the trader's guide to trending markets.